 WCJC’s preferred approach is to develop and advance civil justice reforms working with the business community, elected officials and others who share our goals.
 Often, however, it is necessary to fight an aggressive anti-business agenda advanced by the plaintiffs’ bar that would weaken the state’s ability to attract new or keep existing businesses.
 WCJC has been successful at both promoting positive legislation and defeating harmful legislation.

-The bills listed below are ones WCJC actively lobbied for or against, and additional information and analysis is provided.
-WCJC’s Tracking Report, prepared by the Hamilton Consulting Group, provides a list of all bills of interest to WCJC.
+The bills listed below are of particular importance and an analysis and links to key documents are provided by clicking the issue title.
+WCJC’s Tracking Report, prepared by the Hamilton Consulting Group, provides a status of all bills of interest to WCJC.

 Rep. Mike Kuglitsch (R-New Berlin) and Sen. Glenn Grothman (R-West Bend) have introduced legislation (SB 19/AB27) that provides greater transparency and oversight when the State of Wisconsin hires private plaintiffs’ attorneys on a contingency fee basis.

 Rep. André Jacque and Sen. Paul Farrow have introduced legislation (SB 22/AB 29) that will allow juries in personal injury cases to see all the evidence when determining the amount required to compensate a plaintiff for his or her past medical expenses.

 Physician’s Duty of Informed Consent in Wisconsin: Overturning Jandre v.
 Wisconsin Injured Patients and Families Compensation Fund

 AB 139/SB 137, authored by Rep. Jim Ott and Sen. Glenn Grothman, overturns a negative Wisconsin Supreme Court decision (Jandre v.
 Wisconsin Injured Patients and Families Compensation Fund) dealing with a physician’s duty of informed consent.